 Dividing the site was a gorge almost 60 metres wide and 18 metres deep formed by the Werribee River.
 This presented challenges for pedestrian connectivity and for the installation of the sewer main infrastructure.

-The bridge consists of a galvanised steel superstructure, fibre reinforced plastic (FRP) decking, painted towers and galvanised steel cables.
-The main concrete piers were drilled and poured using a 45-tonne piling rig.
-Four large abutments were also poured on site.
+The bridge, which consists of a galvanised steel superstructure, fibre reinforced plastic (FRP) decking, painted towers and galvanised steel cables, was transported to Stonehill, where it was painstakingly assembled and installed.
+The main concrete piers were drilled and poured using a 45-tonne piling rig and four large abutments were also poured on site.

-In this image, you can see the pipe that was located immediately below the deck and slung from the bridge superstructure.
-This required careful engineering and integration, which also involved the input of the water services in order to achieve the correct tolerances and falls.
-Ultimately this bridge ticked all the boxes; not only does it get people easily and safely over the ravine, the pipe infrastructure is incorporated without being unsightly.
+Here you can see the pipe located immediately below the deck and slung from the bridge superstructure.
+This required careful engineering and integration, which also involved collaboration with the water services team to ensure it delivered the correct tolerances and falls.

-This beautiful mix of galvanised steel, stainless steel, micaeceous iron oxide, ‘Lipstick’ red columns and dark grey fibreglass decking makes for a very attractive and distinctive bridge.
+This beautiful mix of galvanised steel, stainless steel, micaceous iron oxide, ‘Lipstick’ red columns and dark grey fibreglass decking certainly makes for a very attractive and distinctive bridge.